The Best of Kiss, Volume 3: The Millennium Collection

-The Best of Kiss, Volume 3: The Millennium Collection is the first compilation to feature exclusively the 1990s output from Kiss.
+The Best of Kiss, Volume 3: The Millennium Collection is the first compilation to feature exclusively the 1990s output from American rock band Kiss.
 The album was released on November 21, 2006.
 It is the final installment in the Millennium Collection trilogy of albums featuring material from the band Kiss.

 This disc, along with Volumes 1 and 2 of the Millennium Collection was repackaged and released as a collection known as Playlist...Plus.